 - Immigrants accounted for 34% of total economic output in the Los Angeles metropolitan area, 29% in the San Francisco metropolitan area, 25% in the Riverside metropolitan area, and 23% in the San Diego metropolitan area in 2007, according to a study by the Fiscal Policy Institute .

-- Unauthorized immigrants comprised 9.7% of the California’s workforce in 2010 (or 1.9 million workers), according to a report by the Pew Hispanic Center.
+- Unauthorized immigrants comprised 9.4% of California’s workforce in 2012 (or 1.8 million workers), according to a report by the Pew Research Center.

-- If all unauthorized immigrants were removed from California, the state would lose $301.6 billion in economic activity, decrease total employment by 17.4%, and eliminate 3.6 million jobs, according to a study by Dr. Raul Hinojosa-Ojeda and Marshall Fitz.
+- If all unauthorized immigrants were removed from California, the state would lose $301.6 billion in economic activity, total employment would decrease by 17.4%, and 3.6 million jobs would be eliminated, according to a study by Dr. Raul Hinojosa-Ojeda and Marshall Fitz.
 If unauthorized immigrants in California were legalized, it would add 633,000 jobs to the economy, increase labor income by $26.9 billion, and increase tax revenues by $5.3 billion.

 Most native born Californians have experienced wage gains from immigration.

 - “During 1990–2004, immigration induced a 4 percent real wage increase for the average native worker,” according to a 2007 study by economist Giovanni Peri of the University of California, Davis.

 - The reason for wage increases is that “immigrant workers often serve as complements to native workers rather than as their direct competitors for jobs, thereby increasing total economic output.
 Native workers benefit because they are able to specialize in more productive work.”